-Speyer is a town in the Rhineland-Palatinate and is close to the Rhine.
-The town is certainly an ancient one as it was recorded on one of the Greek geographer Ptolemy’s maps, dated 150 AD, as Noviomagus.
-In fact it is one of the oldest cities in Germany.
-As you can imagine there are many delightful parts of Speyer to explore including its location in the wine-growing region.
-There are many reasons to visit Speyer.
+Speyer is a town in the Rhineland-Palatinate and is close to the Rhine River.
+One of the oldest cities in Germany, the town was recorded on one of the Greek geographer Ptolemy’s maps, dated 150 AD, as Noviomagus.
+There are many delightful parts of Speyer to explore, and its location in Germany’s wine-growing region makes it especially inviting.

 What to see in Speyer